Fundraise & Get Involved

 Reflexology

-Reflexologists use their fingers and thumbs to massage specific pressure points on your hands and feet.
+Reflexologists use their fingers and thumbs to massage specific pressure points on your feet.
 You therapist will centre on points on the foot that relate to other parts of the body.
 It may help relieve tension, increase relaxation and reduce aches and pains.
 You’ll need to remove your shoes and socks so that the therapist will massage your hands and/or feet.
 Each session lasts for 20-30 minutes.

 Reiki